mattocci27/mattocci27.github.io/_posts/2000-01-03-publication.md

 - **Katabuchi, M.**, H. Kurokawa, S. J. Davies, S. Tan, and T. Nakashizuka.
 2012.
 Soil resource availability shapes community trait structure in a species-rich dipterocarp forest. *Journal of Ecology* 100:643–651.

 ## -2008-
 - **Katabuchi, M.**, Y. Isagi, and T. Nakashizuka.
-2008b.
-Development of 17 microsatellite markers for Ceratosolen constrictus, the pollinating fig wasp of Ficus fistulosa. *Molecular Ecology Resources* 8:840–842.
+2008.
+Development of 17 microsatellite markers for *Ceratosolen constrictus*, the pollinating fig wasp of *Ficus fistulosa*. *Molecular Ecology Resources* 8:840–842.

 - **Katabuchi, M.**, R. D. Harrison, and T. Nakashizuka.
-2008a.
-Documenting the effect of foundress number in a dioecious fig, Ficus fistulosa, in Malaysia. *Biotropica* 40:457–461.
+2008.
+Documenting the effect of foundress number in a dioecious fig, *Ficus fistulosa*, in Malaysia. *Biotropica* 40:457–461.